totaljs/jComponent/readme.md

     instance.watch(function(path, value) { // example
         // watch for changes
     });
-    instance.watch('some.other.path', function(path, value) { // example
+    instance.watch('some.other.path', function(path, value, isInit) { // example
         // watch for changes
     });
     // This delegate watches all changes according the model.